LukeShortCloud/rootpages/src/automation/ansible.rst

 -  checksum = String.
 The has of the path.
 -  dev = Integer.
 The device the inode exists on.
 -  {executable\|readable\|writable} = Boolean.
 If the file is
-   executable, readable, or writeable by the remote user that Ansible is running as.
+   executable, readable, or writable by the remote user that Ansible is running as.
 -  exists = Boolean.
 If the file exists or not.
 -  {gr\|pw}\_name = String.
 The name of the group or user owner.